Research Infrastructure

 Hypothesis 1: Ability

 In B=MAP terms, when motivation fluctuates (as it does throughout a workday), behaviour depends on Ability.
-Micro-duration sessions (60s) lower the ability threshold sufficiently that behaviour can occur even at moderate motivation levels—supporting habit formation where longer sessions would fail.
+Starting with achievable 90-second sessions lowers the ability threshold sufficiently that behaviour can occur even at moderate motivation levels—building consistency before progressively extending duration toward the metabolic evidence base.

 Multi-Channel Delivery